What is a legal documents care package?

 Will validation check

 It's extremely important that your Redstone Will is correctly signed and witnessed, as this could invalidate your Will if it isn’t.
 We offer a checking service through our Legal Documents Care Package.

 When you sign your Will it is important that:

-- nothing has been pinned or stapled to the Will or remove any staples e.g. in order to photocopy the Will.
+- nothing has been pinned or stapled to the Will or any staples are removed e.g. in order to photocopy the Will

-Please note though that as part of the attestation process we are unable to check:
+Please note as part of the attestation process Redstone are unable to check:

-- That the witnesses are of the right age, although we will collect the dates of birth on the Will, where the witnesses sign.
+- that the witnesses are of the right age, although Redstone will collect the dates of birth on the Will, where the witnesses sign

 As such, it is important that these steps are always followed, as well as the others

 Things in our lives are always changing, such as moving home or a new child or grandchild.
 With this service you have the opportunity, should you wish, to make simple updates to your Will annually.